Quick links (Reference to most common page sections)

 xeyes

-Expect result: This should display a pair of eyes in a Window (X is working properly).
+This should display a pair of eyes in a Window (X is working properly).
+When you don’t see it check if XLaunch is started.

-Verify the C/C++ Windows build environment (optional)
+Verify the build environment (optional)

 - Use the ‘nano’ command to create a new file ‘hello.c’ with this content:

-#include <windows.h> int WINAPI WinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPSTR lpCmdLine, int nCmdShow) { MessageBox(NULL, "Hello, Win32!", "Win32 Program", MB_OK); return 0; }
+#include <windows.h> int WINAPI WinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPSTR lpCmdLine, int nCmdShow) { MessageBox(NULL, "Hello, Win32!", "Win32 Program", MB_OK); return 0; } - Check if we can build the program:

-BUILD: i686-w64-mingw32-gcc hello.c -o out.exe # Creates 32 bits App #BUILD: x86_64-w64-mingw32-gcc hello.c -o out.exe # Creates 64 bits App #BUILD: i686-w64-mingw32-c++ hello.c++ -o out.exe # Creates 32 bits App #BUILD: x86_64-w64-mingw32-gcc hello.c++ -o out.exe # Creates 64 bits App
+# BUILD Commands: i686-w64-mingw32-gcc hello.c -o out.exe # Creates 32 bits App # x86_64-w64-mingw32-gcc hello.c -o out.exe # Creates 64 bits App # i686-w64-mingw32-c++ hello.c++ -o out.exe # Creates 32 bits App # x86_64-w64-mingw32-gcc hello.c++ -o out.exe # Creates 64 bits App

 - And finally check if it runs